cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Connect and Protect: Networks and Network Security/module_3.md

 3. Smurf attack: A network attack performed when an attacker sniffs an authorized user’s IP address and floods it with ICMP packets

 ## Personal Reflection
+In this module I discovered some network attacks, its negative impact, and how to prevent those attacks.
+One of the negative impact of network attaks are; financial loss, reputation damage to the organization, and public safety  (attack → disruption → loss of trust → migration to competitors → long-term damage to the original organization).
+I learned how VPN was important to secure our data packets across networks so that if some malicious actors capture our packet, the sensitive information will not disclosed because of enncryption.
+Preventing a DoS or DDoS attack can also be avoide through firewall configuration, to blocked suspicious activity (source IP add).
+I learn to read events in a logs from tcpdump and wireshark.
+This module also provide a comprehensive practice about network analysis and incident report using tools for capturing data packets (tcpdumps & wiresharks).
+Lastly, I learn how to analyze and response to a cyber attack incidents.
 ## Next Steps
 Continue Course 1 Module 2